Handbills--Bill Graham and Miscellaneous Fillmore

 No #, Manitas de Plata, 10/20/66, Fillmore; this was a Bill Graham show although it was not a numbered series item; this version of the handbill is 5 x 7 black on brown stock and shows a photo of the artist playing flamenco guitar; reverse has a newspaper item about him.
 This is a hard handbill to find and is a necessary addition to the collections of hard-core completists who want to include the un-numbered Fillmore items in their collection.
 Nice NM- copy $150; slightly less VG+ copy $125. (*).

 BG #32, Grateful Dead, Lightning Hopkins, Loading Zone, 10/21-22/66, Fillmore; B & W image with classic early photo of Jerry Garcia sans beard.
-West Coast Litho postcard, 2 NM copies avail. $22 each. (*)
+West Coast Litho postcard, 2 NM copies avail. $22 each; 1 VG/VG+ light general age, $16. (*)

-BG #33, Yardbirds, Country Joe & the Fish, 10/23/66, Fillmore; pink and black postcard with classic photo of Jeff Beck, Jimmy Page et al. 3 NM West Coast Litho cards, $20 each. (*)
+BG #33, Yardbirds, Country Joe & the Fish, 10/23/66, Fillmore; pink and black postcard with classic photo of Jeff Beck, Jimmy Page et al. 2 NM West Coast Litho cards, $20 each. (*)

 BG #34, Captain Beefheart, Chocolate Watchband, Great Pumpkin, 10/28-30/66, Fillmore; beautiful red & blue Wes Wilson design with sort of an Egyptian lady; 2 NM copies of the PC-2 version of the postcard, $17.50 each. (*)

-BG #38, Grateful Dead, James Cotton Blues Band, Lothar & the Hand People, 11/18-19/66, Fillmore; beautiful Wes Wilson design in black/yellow orange; postcard back; 3 beautiful NM original plain back cards, $50 each (*)
+BG #38, Grateful Dead, James Cotton Blues Band, Lothar & the Hand People, 11/18-19/66, Fillmore; beautiful Wes Wilson design in black/yellow orange; postcard back; 3 beautiful NM original plain back cards, $50 each. (*)

 BG #41, Grateful Dead, Big Mama Thornton, Tim Rose, 12/9-11/66, Fillmore; nice Wes Wilson image featuring central face in purple/blue and orange and yellow lettering and colors.
 2 NM Creative Litho postcard backs, $17.50 each. (*)

 BG #45, Grateful Dead, Junior Wells, The Doors, 1/13-14/67, Fillmore; blue lettering; red face on green background; Wes Wilson art.
-6 NM postcards, West Coast Litho back, $20 each. (*).
+NM original plain back handbill, $45; also have 5 NM postcards, West Coast Litho back, $20 each. (*).

 No Number, Jefferson Airplane, Quicksilver Service, Country Joe & the Fish, Loading Zone, 2/5/67, Fillmore; strike benefit (not a Bill Graham show); nice color handbill by Gut; approx 6.5 x 10.75 (narrow margin variety), yellow, blue, red, and pink with scroll-type lettering and "turn on" in the center; for illustration, see The Art of Rock, pl.
 2.87; condition VG+/VG; corner staple holes and one minor hard to see staple hole in lower image; still a nice looking item, scarce $135.